hmellin97/geometry-api-java/report.md

 1. What are your results for ten complex functions?
    * Did all tools/methods get the same result?
        * Mathieu : I have the same result computing the CC by hand or with `lizard`
-       * My : I can not get the same results computing the CC by hand as I get using `lizard` for one function (clipLine, I get 15 but lizard says 22) but for the other function it is the same.
+       * My : Yes, they are the same!
        * Axel : I get the same results (16) both with `lizard` and by hand.
        * Julian : Yes I get exactly the same results by hand and with lizard.
    * Are the results clear?